 Art has also opened another dimension in my life.
 It is regrettable that my father passed before my daughter was born and that they never met.
 I have stories and some photos that give her some sense of who he was and what was important to him.
-At the time of this writing, I have three grandchildren of my own with a promise of more to come.
+At the time of this writing, I have five grandchildren.
 I see the day when I will have great grandchildren and beyond.
 It's important to me that I'll have these images to pass on so that they can share how I see the world in my own time and what I value.

-While the quantity of what I produce is somewhat limited, the open spaces around my home have begun to fill with my work and the original work of other artists I admire.
+While the quantity of what I produce is somewhat limited, the walls of my home have begun to fill with my work and the original work of other artists I admire.
 Visitors to my home and my friends on Facebook have been very kind in their comments.
 For someone that paints mostly for my own satisfaction, it's been very gratifying to know that so many others have also found pleasure and meaning in what I've done.